bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 </div>

-(1) Pāṇātipātā veramaṇī sikkhāpadaṃ samādiyāmi
+(1) Pāṇātipātā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from taking the life of any living creature.*

-(2) Adinnādānā veramaṇī sikkhāpadaṃ samādiyāmi
+(2) Adinnādānā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from taking that which is not given.*

-(3) Kāmesu micchācārā veramaṇī sikkhāpadaṃ samādiyāmi
+(3) Kāmesu micchācārā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from sexual misconduct.*

-(4) Musāvādā veramaṇī sikkhāpadaṃ samādiyāmi
+(4) Musāvādā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from lying.*

-(5) Surāmeraya-majja-pamādaṭṭhānā veramaṇī sikkhāpadaṃ samādiyāmi
+(5) Surāmeraya-majja-pamādaṭṭhānā veramaṇī sikkhāpadaṁ samādiyāmi

 *I undertake the precept to refrain from consuming intoxicating drink and drugs which lead to carelessness.*